Website Natgasoline, LLC

 • Ability to effectively communicate through various means required.

-• The majority of work is performed within an office environment, including office equipment – such as computers, telephones, and copiers.
+• Some work is performed within an office environment, including office equipment – such as computers, telephones, and copiers.

 • Requires passing by industrial equipment on the way to the office.